lyteword/chspurgeon-tod/volume-5/psalm-106.md

 "Why are men saved?"
 See "Spurgeon's Sermons", No. 115.

-1\.The glorious Saviour, "He."
+1\.
+The glorious Saviour, "He."

-2\.The favoured persons, who are they?
+2\.
+The favoured persons, who are they?

 (a) They were a stupid people: "Our fathers understood not", etc., Ps 106:7.